WegenenVerkeer/atomium/src/jekyll/_docs/server-persistence-jdbc.md

 permalink: /docs/server-persistence-jdbc/
 ---

-The `atomium-server-jdbc` module provides a feed store implementation that stores the feeds in a relational database, using the the [Slick](http://slick.typesafe.com/) library.
+The `atomium-server-jdbc` module provides a feed store implementation that stores the feeds in a relational database.

 ## Add dependency